CODATA-RDA-DataScienceSchools/Materials/docs/SouthAfrica2021/02-Create_A_VM.md

    * Point your browser at https://osc2.ictp.it
    * Log in with the credentials sent via email
       * If you did not receive an email with a username, password, and domain please contact your instructor.
+      * The email will have come from the address clement.onime@ictp.it.
+He is the OpenStack administrator at ICTP.
    * You'll be automatically presented with a pie chart visualization of the current status of your OpenStack environment.
 It will look something like the figure below, though it may differ.
    ![OpenStack Overview](OpenStack_Overview.png)